 Get e-signatures for online confidentiality agreements or NDAs with Jotform Sign.
 It’s free!

 Is an NDA legally binding?

 As an accepted legal contract between parties, an NDA is legally binding if done properly and signed by the parties to it.
 However, the agreement must meet certain conditions.
-For example, you need foundational elements, such as
+For example, it should include certain foundational elements, such as